geoff616/blockspring-cli/README.md

 $ blockspring push
 ```
 the last command will:
-- Check if the repo has changed since last commit:
+- Check if the repo has changed since the last git commit:
     - If the repo has changed, the user is prompted to confirm desired action:
-        - 1. Abort push and stop executing prior to last 3 steps below
+        - 1. Abort the push and stop executing prior to last 3 steps below
-        - 2. Reset directory to the state of the last commit by discarding all changes in the repo and continue:
+        - 2. Reset directory to the state of the last commit by discarding all changes in the repo and continue below
-- Push code from last commit to Blockspring
+- Push code from the last git commit to Blockspring
 - Add the latest timestamp from the blockspring.json file to a new git commit
-- Push latest commits to git
+- Push the latest commits to git

-### Get latest version of a block
+### Get the latest version of a block

 Requesting the latest version of a block published to Blockspring:
 ```